The key decision criteria for your B2B online shop based on Shopware

-Manufacturers and wholesalers face the challenge of digitizing their sales structures today.
-While e-commerce in the B2C sector is already established, the B2B sector often lags behind.
-However, business customers' expectations have evolved: they now expect the same user-friendliness and functionality they know from private online shopping, but with additional B2B-specific features.
+Manufacturers and wholesalers are under pressure to digitize their sales structures.
+While e-commerce is long established in B2C, B2B still often lags behind.
+But business customers' expectations have changed: today they expect the same ease of use and functionality they know from private online shopping, plus additional B2B-specific features.

-Shopware has established itself as a powerful e-commerce platform in the B2B space.
-But is it truly the right choice for your company?
-This article outlines 12 critical requirements you should consider before opting for Shopware as your B2B platform.
+Shopware has established itself as a powerful e-commerce platform in B2B as well.
+But is it really the right choice for your company?
+In this article, you will learn which 12 critical requirements you should check before deciding on Shopware as your B2B platform.

-Unlike B2C businesses, B2B involves complex procurement processes rather than spontaneous purchases.
-Business customers expect individualized pricing, tailored assortments, and specific ordering processes.
-A standard shop solution is usually not sufficient here.
+Unlike in B2C, B2B is not about impulse purchases, but about complex procurement processes.
+Business customers expect individual prices, tailored assortments, and specific ordering processes.
+A standard shop solution is usually not enough.

 Choosing the right shop system is therefore strategically important.
-Shopware offers many possibilities with its B2B extensions – but do these truly cover all your specific needs?
+With its B2B extensions, Shopware offers many options, but do they really cover all your specific requirements?

-Unit prices are the exception in B2B.
+In B2B, unit prices are the exception.
 Instead, your customers expect:

 Net prices with automatic tax calculation

-Shopware Check: The basic version already offers simple customer group prices.
-For more complex pricing structures, however, you'll need extensions like the B2B Suite plugin or custom adjustments.
-Carefully check whether your specific pricing models can be implemented without extensive programming.
+Shopware check: The basic version already offers simple customer-group pricing.
+However, more complex pricing structures require extensions such as the B2B Suite plugin or custom adjustments.
+Check carefully whether your specific pricing models can be implemented without extensive development work.

 Customer-specific assortments and catalogs

-Shopware Check: With the Customer Streams feature and corresponding B2B extensions, customer-specific assortments can be realized.
+Shopware check: With the Customer Streams function and the right B2B extensions, customer-specific assortments can be implemented.
 However, complexity increases with the number of customer groups and assortment variants.
-Pay close attention to performance.
+Here, you should pay special attention to performance.

-3. Roles and Rights in the Customer Account
+3. Roles and permissions in the customer account

 Management of multiple locations under one customer account